 Marshall Amplification is legendary in the guitar world.
 Their sonic signature is all over some of the most popular recordings in music across pretty much every genre.
 And for good reason!
 They are incredibly well-crafted and have the tone to match.
-But if you want to get the famous Marshall sound without having to move away from your current amp, or if budget is slim, you can always look to the pedal world.
-These are some of the best Marshall style pedals available today.
+But if you want to get the famous Marshall sound without having to move away from your current amp, or if your budget is slim, you can always look to the pedal world.
+These are some of the best Marshall-style pedals available today.

 It’s also worth noting that this is just a sampling of what’s available.
 There are many boutique builders that have stellar pedals with the Marshall vibe, but some you have to order direct.
 A quick internet search will open up Pandora’s box and give you plenty of additional options!